LukeGrahamLandry/WrapperLib/README.md

 ## Base Module

-- type adapters: nbt, item stack
+- [X] type adapters: nbt, item stack
+- [ ] services for event listeners so i dont need that code many times
+- [ ] annotated forge event classes for those event listeners
 - fabric: mixin that loads InjectedModInit and InjectedClientModInit services since no annotations
 - canFindClass helpers for each module